Labour Party Conference: 2009 Brighton

 The 2009 conference was held in Brighton from 27 September to 1 October 2009.
-It saw an impassioned address from Peter Mandelson, given on 28 September, in which he claimed that Labour was in "the fight of our lives" as the forthcoming general election approached.
+It saw an address from Peter Mandelson, given on 28 September, in which he claimed that Labour was in "the fight of our lives" as the next general election approached.
 Gordon Brown gave his keynote address to the conference on the afternoon of 29 September, saying that Labour was "not done yet".
-Shortly afterwards Britain's biggest selling newspaper, The Sun announced that it would withdraw its support for the Labour Party and gave its backing to the Conservatives.
-Union leader and Labour supporter Tony Woodley responded to this by tearing up a copy of that edition of The Sun, telling the audience: "In Liverpool, we learnt a long time ago what to do.
-I suggest the rest of the country should do exactly the same thing"; in reference to the hostility felt in Liverpool towards The Sun newspaper following its controversial allegations about the behaviour of Liverpool FC supporters during the Hillsborough disaster 20 years earlier.
-In the Prime Ministers Keynote Address Gordon Brown listed no fewer than twenty Labour Party achievements since 1997 and received an early standing ovation.
-The address would be his last as Prime Minister and for the Party would be their thirteenth and last party conference in government.
+Shortly afterwards, The Sun announced it would withdraw its support for Labour, and gave its backing to the Conservatives.
+Union leader and Labour supporter Tony Woodley responded by tearing up a copy of that edition of The Sun, telling the audience that "in Liverpool, we learnt a long time ago what to do.
+I suggest the rest of the country should do exactly the same thing", in reference to the hostility felt in Liverpool towards The Sun following its controversial allegations about the behaviour of Liverpool FC supporters in the Hillsborough disaster 20 years earlier.